jmdonald/desk-booking/README.md

 ## To Run App

-In the project directory, you can run:
+In the project directory, ensure all dependancies are installed by running:
+### `npm install`

+To start app you can run:
 ### `npm run dev`

 Runs the app in the development mode.\